mikethwolff/Image-Classification-with-Amazon-SageMaker/README.md

 # Image Classification with AWS SageMaker

-Train a pretrained model that can perform image classification by using the AWS Sagemaker profiling, debugger, hyperparameter tuning and other ML engineering practices.
+Task: Train a pretrained model that can perform image classification by using the AWS Sagemaker profiling, debugger, hyperparameter tuning and other ML engineering practices.

-The goal of this project is to demonstrate how we can use a pretrained image classification model to classify the dog breed given an image of the dog.
+The primary goal of this project is to demonstrate the setup of an ML infrastructure that can facilitate the training of accurate models.
+It's not just about achieving high accuracy but about understanding and implementing the end-to-end process that makes ML development sustainable, scalable, and efficient.
+We will use a pretrained image classification model to classify the dog breed, given an image of the dog.
 This will be done by loading the pretrained model then using transfer learning we adapt the model to the dog breed classification dataset.

 ## Project Set Up and Installation
-**OPTIONAL:** If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to make your `README` detailed and self-explanatory.
-For instance, here you could explain how to set up your project in AWS and provide helpful screenshots of the process.
+Enter AWS  and open SageMaker Studio.
+Download the starter files.
+Download/Make the dataset available.

 ## Dataset